European-Unified-ID/EUID-docs/README.md

 ## FAQs

-Here are the commonly asked questions regarding EUID.
+Here are some commonly asked questions regarding EUID.

 #### Will all integration partners in the UID2 infrastructure (SSPs, data providers, measurement providers) be automatically integrated with EUID?